Just like humans, dogs get sick and throw up occasionally. When your dog is vomiting, it can be distressing and messy. So, why do dogs throw up?

 - Your dog appears to be in pain

-You should also contact your vet if your dog is not up to date with all his vaccinations, is a puppy, or if you believe he has eaten something toxic or poisonous.
-A quick check in at the vet for an examination or check up would be ideal.
+You should also schedule a consultation if your dog is not up to date with all his vaccinations, is a puppy, or if you believe he has eaten something toxic or poisonous.
+A quick veterinary check-up would be ideal.

-Over the phone, your vet will probably ask you a number of questions which will help him to establish how severe the vomiting is, and how quickly your pet should be seen.
+Over the phone, I may ask you several questions to help him establish how severe the vomiting is, and how quickly your pet should be seen.

 Visiting Your Veterinarian

 Although vomiting is not always a sign of something serious, prompt identification of the cause and the right treatment can help your pet feel well again.
-If you have any questions or concerns, you should always contact your veterinarian for advice and support.
+If you have any questions or concerns, contact us for advice and support.